ramapriyan912001/tp/docs/DeveloperGuide.md

 **Use case: Delete a person**

+**Preconditions: User's last entered command is either `findcontacts` or `contacts`, i.e. the user is viewing an contacts list.**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AWE shows a list of persons
+2. AWE shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. AWE deletes the person
+4. AWE deletes the person.
+5. AWE removes the person from groups of which the person was a member.
+6. AWE displays confirmation message.

     Use case ends.